emmajanedrews/base-template/_posts/2017-11-13-4-questions-to-ask-yourself-about-your-work-environment.md

 **2. Is your environment supportive?** Does your environment allow you to focus on new business development each and every day?
 It’s especially important for newer agents in the industry to develop new business.
 We have to make calls and prospect.
 Does your work environment support that or is prospecting a dirty word around your office?

-**3. Does your work environment offer the opportunity to have coaches, mentors, books, and other training resources?&nbsp;**That’s what it will take for you to be successful.
+**3. Does your work environment offer the opportunity to have coaches, mentors, books, and other training resources?**That’s what it will take for you to be successful.
 When you first get into this industry, it can be very overwhelming.
 There are so many things you have to do.
 After all, you are a business owner.
 Are you surrounded by people who will help you take your career to the next level?
 Or is your office a ghost town, with no one there to help you?
 You need to be surrounded by people who will help you get to where you want to go.

 **4. Does the work environment allow you to be accountable for what you do on a daily basis?** If you have big goals and you are driven, you have to have people hold you accountable to that.
 Does your work environment offer that kind of support?